-The role of a Relief Crew member on a flight deck can also be a challenging one.
+The role of a relief crew member on a flight deck can also be a challenging one.
 Decades of research and documentation clearly define the roles of Cisco and Pancho on the flight deck.
-No one defines what Diablo was supposed to do, unless Diablo was there for his engineering expertise (a Flight Engineer) in which case in effect, he was a Primary Crew member.
-SOPs rarely define roles for Relief Crew outside of some generic tasks that actually belong to the Primary Crew but can be delegated; including checking status of emergency equipment and documentation; the presence of pillows and blankets in Crew Rest; tidying up and other such duties.
+No one defines what Diablo was supposed to do, unless Diablo was there for his engineering expertise (a flight engineer) in which case in effect, he was a primary crew member.
+SOPs rarely define roles for relief crew outside of some generic tasks that actually belong to the primary crew but can be delegated; including checking status of emergency equipment and documentation, the presence of pillows and blankets in Crew Rest, tidying up and other such duties.
 My company is presently going down the road of doing so and it’s a minefield, I can tell you.
-I have SOPs from a couple of Asian airlines as well as a few of the US ones which have done so.
+I have SOPs from a couple of Asian airlines as well as a few of the USA ones which have done so.
 I like the US ones.

 It’s Relief Crew.

-An example would be a mis-selected AFDS setting such as a heading or an altitude in response to an ATC instruction.
-While compliance with ATC clearances are paramount in such situations and a Relief Crew Member must speak up promptly if a clearance limit exceedance is imminent – ideally the Relief Crew Member should give the Primary Crew the opportunity to self correct.
+An example would be an incorrectly selected AFDS setting such as a heading or an altitude in response to an ATC instruction.
+While compliance with ATC clearances are paramount in such situations and a relief crew member must speak up promptly if a clearance limit exceedance is imminent – ideally the relief crew member should give the primary crew the opportunity to self correct.

 Timing is Everything

-There are times when Relief Crew must weigh the potential consequence of a Primary Crew Slip/Omission against the possible consequences of speaking up immediately.
+There are times when relief crew must weigh the potential consequence of a primary crew slip or omission against the possible consequences of speaking up immediately.

 At one extreme – highlighting the lack of external aircraft lighting at speed during the takeoff roll would not be considered an appropriate contribution to the sterile flight deck environment.

-Less obvious would be the omission of turning the exerior lights off as the aircraft passes 10,000 ft on climb.
-While the fallacy of speaking up during takeoff case is clear to all, for this second event an appropriate Relief Crew response might be to wait until past transition altitude, wait until not approaching a cleared level and clear of ATC communications before identifying the omission.
+Less obvious would be the omission of turning the exterior lights off as the aircraft passes 10,000 ft. on climb.
+While the fallacy of speaking up during takeoff case is clear to all, for this second event an appropriate relief crew response might be to wait until past transition altitude, wait until not approaching a cleared level and clear of ATC communications before identifying the omission.

-As any Sim Instructor can tell you – there is a world of difference between the operating and non-operating seats on a flight deck.
-While potentially the Relief Crew Member has more brain capacity to monitor and catch omissions than either the PF or PM; at times it’s also not unusual for the Relief Crew member to miss an element of a situatuion, rendering less significant – or even irrelevant – an omission detected from the relief seats.
-If situation permits the time available to sit on your hands for a minute or two and review – it’s not a bad idea (again, also gives the Prmary Crew more time to self-correct).
+As any sim instructor can tell you – there is a world of difference between the operating and non-operating seats on a flight deck.
+While potentially the relief crew member has more brain capacity to monitor and catch omissions than either the PF or PM; at times it’s also not unusual for the relief crew member to miss an element of a situation, rendering less significant – or even irrelevant – an omission detected from the relief seats.
+If situation permits the time available to sit on your hands for a minute or two and review – it’s not a bad idea (again, also gives the primary crew more time to self-correct).

-Say what you want – I learnt this techique as a 23 year old second officer on a 747-400 and I use it now as a check captain correcting 23 year old second officers in the simulator during training and checking.
+Say what you want: I learnt this technique as a 23 year old second officer on a 747-400 and I use it now as a check captain correcting 23 year old second officers in the simulator during training and checking.
 Back then it ensured the best chance of getting my point across while maintaining the relationship.
 Now it disarms defensiveness and self-recrimination and encourages a good opportunity for discussion and learning in the training environment.

-Sometimes error/slip corrections proferred by Relief Crew are not welcomed by the Primary Crew.
-This can be for many reasons – because the issue is not seen as important at the time by the Primary Crew; because circumstances un-noticed by the Relief Crew invalidate the comment; because the Primary Crew are under significant workload and their stress levels are high; etc. There is seldom a good reason for Primary Crew to snap back at a Relief Crew Member after raising a concern – it is almost always an unusual behaviour brought on by circumstances and should be treated that way.
+Sometimes, errors or slip corrections offered by relief crew are not welcomed by the primary crew.
+This can be for many reasons; because the issue is not seen as important at the time by the primary crew, because circumstances un-noticed by the relief crew invalidate the comment, because the primary crew are under significant workload and their stress levels are high etc. There is seldom a good reason for primary crew to snap back at a relief crew member after raising a concern – it is almost always an unusual behaviour brought on by circumstances and should be treated that way.